MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-hadoop.md

 - [MapR 3.x install](http://go.microsoft.com/fwlink/?LinkId=699469&clcid=0x409)
 - [MapR 4.1](http://go.microsoft.com/fwlink/?LinkId=699471&clcid=0x409)

-If you are using Cloudera Manager, it is important to know if your installation was via packages or parcels; the Microsoft R Services Cloudera Manager parcel can be used only with parcel installs.
-If you have installed Cloudera Manager via *packages*, do not attempt to use the RRE Cloudera Manager parcel; use the standard Microsoft R Services for Linux installer instead.
+If you are using Cloudera Manager, it is important to know if your installation was via packages or parcels; the Microsoft R Server Cloudera Manager parcel can be used only with parcel installs.
+If you have installed Cloudera Manager via *packages*, do not attempt to use the RRE Cloudera Manager parcel; use the standard Microsoft R Server for Linux installer instead.

-It is useful to confirm that Hadoop itself is running correctly before attempting to install Microsoft R Services on the cluster.
+It is useful to confirm that Hadoop itself is running correctly before attempting to install Microsoft R Server on the cluster.
 Hadoop comes with example programs that you can run to verify that your Hadoop installation is running properly, in the jar file hadoop-mapreduce-examples.jar.
 The following command should display a list of the available examples:

 	hadoop jar /usr/lib/hadoop-mapreduce/hadoop-mapreduce-examples.jar